-- current research and/or scientific activities; - relevance of the research (e.g. how related to SDG2 (Zero Hunger), awareness of gender/sex issues and differences, evidence of impact on community); - quality of the applicant's publications; - awards, grants and/or prizes received; - collaborations with other scientists on research papers and projects; - participation as invited speaker or chair at scientific or academic events.
+- current research and/or scientific activities; - relevance of the research (e.g. how related to SDG6 (Clean water and sanitation), awareness of gender/sex issues and differences, evidence of impact on community); - quality of the applicant's publications; - awards, grants and/or prizes received; - collaborations with other scientists on research papers and projects; - participation as invited speaker or chair at scientific or academic events.